Payment in lieu of notice (PILON)

 What is PILON or payment in lieu of notice?

-If you get a payment in lieu of notice it means that your employer pays your salary, and perhaps also benefits, for your notice period, but you do not have to work during that time.
+If you get a payment in lieu of notice it means that your employer pays your salary, and perhaps also other benefits for your notice period, but you do not have to work during that time.

-It’s also known as PILON for short and sometimes called wages in lieu of notice.
+It’s also known as PILON for short and sometimes also called ‘wages in lieu of notice’.
 ‘In lieu’ means ‘in place of” or ‘instead of” in French, so you receive pay instead of working during that period.

 Can I get payment in lieu of notice in my settlement agreement?